 Is “the family” a barbaric, pre-modern holdover institution, perpetuating irrational relations and inherited forms of inequality?
 Or is it a “haven in a heartless world,” the only thing left that is not commodified – a bastion of resistance to the encroaching state and market – and one of the few places where people still have any loyalty to anyone but themselves?
 I think it’s both.
 And in either case, it’s a site of political and cultural conflict and debate.

 I occasionally participate in conversations on these topics in the news, TV, and radio, and these moments are listed here.
-Some posts are published on the Sociological Images blog, where there always is a lively conversation, and on the Families As They Really Are blog.
+Some posts are published on the Sociological Images blog, where there always is a lively conversation, and other places.

 Finally, this is also a place for me to pursue diversions and interesting conversations about sociological topics that catch my attention, including related research, academia, research methods, demographic controversies, and others.